FDA advisory panel recommends Pfizer vaccine for kids ages 5 to 11

 "We have incredible safety systems in place to monitor for the potential for myocarditis in this age group and we can respond quickly," she added.
 "To me, the question is pretty clear.
 We don't want children to be dying of COVID, even if it is far fewer children than adults, and we don't want them in the ICU."

 Pediatric cardiologist Matthew Oster, who works with the CDC's Center on Birth Defects and Developmental Disabilities, presented an extensive review of what is known about this side effect.
-He said both historical studies of myocarditis before the pandemic, during the pandemic and after vaccination show that myocarditis is most common in children and adults between 16 and 29 and much more likely to happen in males than females.
+He said both historical studies of myocarditis before the pandemic, during the pandemic and after vaccination show that myocarditis is most common among children and adults between the ages of 16 and 29, and much more likely to happen in males than females.
 Most children and adolescents recover from myocarditis.

-The committee's recommendation comes as more than 1.9 million cases have been reported in children ages 5-11, with approximately 8,300 children hospitalized to date, according to the Centers for Disease Control and Prevention.
+The committee's recommendation comes as more than 1.9 million cases have been reported among children ages 5-11, with approximately 8,300 children hospitalized to date, according to the CDC.
 About one-third of these hospitalized children required treatment in the ICU.
-The rate of hospitalization is three times higher in children of color than white children.
+The rate of hospitalization is three times higher among children of color than among white children.

 Many in the public health community see an urgent need to get vaccinations started in young school-age children, in part to address the unequal effect of the pandemic on people of color.

-Havens further said 5,217 children had gotten MIS-C, a serious complication of COVID-19.
-Nearly 40% of cases occurred in 6- to 11-year-olds; more than 60% of those cases were in children of color.
+Havers further said 5,217 children had gotten MIS-C, a serious complication of COVID-19.
+Nearly 40% of cases occurred among kids 6 to 11; more than 60% of those cases were in children of color.
 The complication causes serious inflammation of several organ systems in the body.

-As for long-term effects of the infection in children, Havens said that data are lacking on how often children develop long-term COVID, though one study from the U.K. found 7% to 8% of children had symptoms more than 12 weeks after the initial diagnosis.
+As for long-term effects of the infection in children, Havers said that data are lacking on how often children develop any version of long-term COVID, though one study from the U.K. found 7% to 8% of children had symptoms more than 12 weeks after the initial diagnosis.

-The FDA modeling several scenarios to estimate the effect of vaccinating children.
-One showed that vaccinating 1 million 5-11 year olds would prevent 58,000 infections, 241 hospitalizations and one death.
-In that same 1 million, there might be anywhere from 22 to 106 cases of myocarditis associated with the vaccine.
+The FDA modeled several scenarios to estimate the effect of vaccinating children.
+One showed that vaccinating 1 million kids ages 5 to 11 would prevent 58,000 infections, 241 hospitalizations and one death.
+In that same 1 million children, there might be anywhere from 22 to 106 cases of myocarditis associated with the vaccine.
 Most would be expected to fully recover.

-An adviser with the FDA, Hong Yang said that in most scenarios, the benefits of vaccinating the 5-11 year old population "clearly outweigh" the small risk of myocarditis.
+An adviser with the FDA, Hong Yang, said that in most scenarios, the benefits of vaccinating the population of children ages 5 to 11 "clearly outweigh" the small risk of myocarditis.

-However, when the level of COVID-19 transmission in the community is low, there may be more hospital admissions due to myocarditis than COVID-19, Wang said.
-At the present time, with high levels of COVID-19 transmission in most areas of the country, the overall benefits of vaccination "may still outweigh the risks" she concludes.
+However, when the level of COVID-19 transmission in the community is low, there may be more hospital admissions due to myocarditis than COVID-19, Yang noted.
+At the present time, with high levels of COVID-19 transmission in most areas of the United States, the overall benefits of vaccination "may still outweigh the risks," she concludes.

 Dr. James Hildreth, a committee member and president of Meharry Medical College in Nashville, Tenn., ultimately voted to authorize the vaccine, but said it was a "challenging decision."